 Sebastien shifted, her shoulders tightening.
-“Well, if I find myself slipping into feeling of worry or guilt, I only need to remind myself that if Ennis Naught somehow gets out of jail for the crime he actually committed… If he hadn’t given my birthright heirloom ring with a Master level Conduit to the Gervin Family, it would be worth more than enough to buy him new clothes and support him even after his ungrateful daughter sold all his things.”
+“Well, if I find myself slipping into feelings of worry or guilt, I need only to remember that, if Ennis Naught somehow gets out of jail, he only has himself to blame for giving my birthright heirloom ring—with a Master level Conduit—to the Gervin Family, which would have been worth more than enough to buy him new clothes and support him.
+Even after his ungrateful daughter sold all his things.”
 Her voice petered out on a low snarl.

 Katerin just stared back silently.

 Sebastien straightened her shoulders, lifted her chin, and left for the address of the shop Katerin had given her.